Flogging0140/fizzyvermin.github.io/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
 description: A growing collection of my projects.
 Some from the past may require me to update them with more details but I will keep records of my projects here.
-I should have been tracking these here then entire time but will do a better job of that from now on 😁
+I should have been tracking these here the entire time but I will do a better job of that from now on 😁
 nav: true
 nav_order: 2
 display_categories: [Personal, School]